Saturday, 19 November 2022

 The first concerns what is realistic.
 Throughout history people have, on the whole, cared more about those closer in space and time — their family, their neighbours, their generation.
 Imagine replacing these natural human concerns with a neutral, abstract care for “humanity in general”.
 In that world, we would care as much about the unseen, unknown children of the 25th millennium as about our own.
 That may be admirable to some people — at any rate some philosophers.
 But it is hardly realistic.

 “She was a… diminutive, plump woman, of from forty to fifty, with handsome eyes, though they had a curious habit of seeming to look a long way off.
 As if…they could see nothing nearer than Africa!”
 Mrs Jellyby — that eminent Victorian philanthropist who left her own home and family in squalor — was always meant, and has always been taken, as a figure of fun.
 The same goes for the modern equivalent of Dickensian space-Jellybism.
 I mean time-Jellybism, which reckons the distant future as important as the present.
-I don’t expect that to change soon.
+I don’t expect that to change soon

-None of this is surprising.
 There is no proof, no argument, that can prove anyone wrong to care about one thing more than another.
 High-minded philosophers from Plato to Kant have imagined, and blood-soaked tyrants from Robespierre to Pol Pot have enforced, a scientific ethics.
 But ethics is not a science, although MacAskill’s approach can make it look like one.
 MacAskill “calculates” value using the “SPC framework”, which assigns numerical values to the significance, persistence and contingency of an event — say, an asteroid impact or a nuclear war — and then plugs these into a formula.
 The formula tells you how much we should now care about — in practice, how many present dollars we should be spending on — that future contingency.

 But really neither maths, nor logic, nor empirical evidence, nor all these things put together, can ever tell you how much to care about anything.
 There is, as Hume said, a gap between “is” and “ought”.
 Science, reason, logic, observation, maths — all these tell us how things are; but never how they ought to be.
 Instead our moral judgments arise, as Hume also said, largely from our sympathetic feelings towards others.
 Putting it crudely: the root of moral evaluation that seeing a fellow human in pain causes pain to you, and the more vividly you observe it, the stronger the feeling.
 Joe Gargery is a finer moralist than Mrs Jellyby could ever be.